Community Level for Maricopa County

 You can also try disabling adblockers.

-This dashboard is updated weekly on Mondays around 9 a.m.
+This dashboard is updated weekly on Fridays around 4 p.m. (excluding County holidays)

 **NA is reported when data are either insufficient to calculate a case rate or percent positivity or are suppressed due to small numbers.

 - Geographic regions with smaller populations will have case rates that vary more widely due to the small population denominator .

 - The metrics for areas that cross county lines only include case, test, and population data for Maricopa County residents.
 These data are representative of the case rate and percent positivity for the portion of the area that is in Maricopa County and are not representative of the case rate and percent positivity for the entire geographic area.

 This is the number of people diagnosed with COVID-19 per 100,000 people in the area selected over the week for which the data is being reported.
 MCDPH recommends using case rates to evaluate spread of disease in your area because a case rate will more accurately reflect what is happening in your community by accounting for population size.

 The rate of new COVID-19 hospital admissions is calculated by CDC and reported weekly on Thursdays.
 This is the number of new COVID-19 hospital admissions per 100,000 people in the last weekly within the health service area that includes Maricopa County.
 For more information about how CDC calculates hospital metrics, please see CDC’s Science Brief.